 - To avoid aerophagia and bloating, give yourself some time to learn to breathe properly when using the machine.
 This can be a real learning curve, so try to breathe normally, calmly and with full confidence that you can breathe with the mask on.
 Most CPAP machines come with a “ramp” feature, which gradually increases the pressure to your prescribed value.
 Find out from your CPAP provider if this option is available on your device.

 CPAP therapy is perhaps the most widespread method for battling sleep apnea, but there are some alternatives:

 Sleeping on your side and at an incline will prevent the upper airway from collapsing during the night, thus preventing sleep apnea from manifesting.
-The best sleep apnea pillow is without a doubt a wedge pillow, which will give you that perfect angle as you’re lying down.
+The best sleep apnea pillow is without a doubt a Trusted Source8 Best Wedge Pillows Reviewed in Detail (Jun.
+2021) In need of a comfortable liying position while wathcing TV or seek a medical treatment for various conditions?
+Buy the best wedge pillow and put it to use! talkaboutsleep.com , which will give you that perfect angle as you’re lying down.
 This may not seem like much, but it can truly make a world of difference.

 As sleep apnea is often associated with a high BMI and even obesity, losing weight can help the individual to get rid of this condition altogether.
 Not only this, but you’ll become healthier all around, which can only have a positive impact on your sleep and life quality!